Four women making a dance move

 • Promote human rights and fundamental freedoms

-Since 2010, the International Fund for Cultural Diversity (IFCD) has funded more than 140 cultural and creative projects in over 69 developing countries.
-Watch the video to hear directly from project leaders across the globe involved in the protection and promotion of cultural diversity.
+Since 2010, the International Fund for Cultural Diversity (IFCD) has invested more 12.6 milion US dollars in 164 cultural and creative projects in over 76 developing countries.

 Development assistance devoted to culture and recreation is on the decline and although the flow of cultural goods and services globally continues to rise, there has been very little progress in addressing the vast disparity between developed and developing countries.
 Very strong inequalities also persist in the cultural and creative sectors, like those faced by many women.